 The handbook, revised by Danielle Schultz, CFP, employs BetterInvesting's online tools to select, compare and monitor stock and bond mutual funds and ETFs.
 "Danielle brought not only her professional expertise and great writing skills but also her perspective as a Lifetime Member of BetterInvesting," Ritt says.
 "We were also lucky to have a great base to build on with the previous work by Amy Buttell."

 Available as either an ebook or PDF, the Mutual Fund Handbook may be ordered from the BetterInvesting store.
-Investors can download a chapter and sample BetterInvesting's other mutual fund tools and resources by going to this website.

 Follow us on Twitter and Facebook.